What's Your Problem

-"What's Your Problem" is a song by English synth-pop duo Blancmange, released on 27 August 1985 as the lead single from their third studio album Believe You Me (1985).
+"What's Your Problem" is a song by the English synth-pop duo Blancmange, released on 26 August 1985 as the lead single from their third studio album Believe You Me (1985).
 It was written by Neil Arthur and Stephen Luscombe, and produced by Stewart Levine.
 "What's Your Problem" reached No. 40 in the UK and No. 30 in Ireland.
 A music video was filmed to promote the single, which received heavy action play on the European music TV channel Music Box.

 Background

 In a 1985 interview with Smash Hits, Arthur said of the song's lyrics, "It's about me actually, though I tried to make it sound as if I was singing to someone else.
 The bit 'when you were flying high you never wanted to look down' is about when I was up there and I never wanted to look down, never wanted to keep in touch with friends.
 But what happens is that you reach rock bottom, low ebb, and suddenly you feel like you're going to explode because you realise what a bastard you've been to people."